codebrewer-archive/intellij-platform-dilbert-daily-strip-plugin/README.md

 pace with changes to the IntelliJ Platform.
 There was a time when there was thought of supporting other cartoon sources and being able to display more than just the current strip (_e.g._ the previous day's strip or a weekly digest or...).
-As a result, the source code is _way_ over engineered for what it actually does - a good example of violating the [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) principle.
+As a result, the source code is _way_ over-engineered for what it actually does - a good example of violating the [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) principle.
 Updates often start with _"WTF was I **thinking**?!"_ as I try to get my head